-HELP IS HERE: Trained psychologist and counsellor Zoe Cox has already helped 350 people in the Central West since her appointment by Rural Aid.
+HELP IS HERE: Registered Counsellor Zoe Cox has already helped 350 people in the Central West since her appointment by Rural Aid.
 Photo: SUPPLIED 021119zoe1

 HEARTACHE, tears and more than just a few cuppas have featured during the first five months of Rural Aid counsellor Zoe Cox’s work in helping farmers across the Central West.

 Despite good recent rainfall, the entire region is still in drought and farmers are facing ongoing failing crops and starving stock.

 Ms Cox is a registered counsellor and her role includes: support via phone, farm visits, hay drops, as well as financial support, counselling, and helping farmers access government subsidies and vouchers.

 “It’s turned out to be even more satisfying than I thought because I have seen it making a difference,” she said of her appointment to the role.

 Ms Cox said some farmers have only needed help filling in a form for government subsidies, others she has helped have been contemplating suicide.

 There is reason to go on and they can lean on us and can rely on us to get them through.Rural Aid counsellor Zoe Cox